 Yet nobody would tell people how stupid and dangerous climbing mountains is these days.
 Yet just a century ago it was only done by a select few daredevils.

-I couldn’t find the comment and ensuing debate anymore even earlier.
+I couldn’t find the “stupid and dangerous” comment and ensuing debate anymore when writing this.
 It was probably deleted because it was too obnoxious in the end.
 It’s a shame.
 It does no matter – the point is more important than ever.